Those who remained steadfast on Islam During the Apostasy Part 3

 [27] The same two sources and locations (al Isti’ab and al Isabah).

-BACK Return to Table of contents
+BACK⇒ Return to Table of contents

-Those from the Banu Tamim who remained steadfast on Islam
+Those From the Banu Tamim Who Remained Steadfast on Islam

 يابني تميم بئس ما ظننتم أن ترجعوا في صدقاتكم ولا يرجع في نعمة عليكم وأن تحردوا للبلاء ويلبسكم الله العافية وأن تستشعروا خوف الكفر وتسكنوا في أمن الإسلام إنكم أعطيتم قليلا من كثير والله مذهب الكثير بالقليل فأطيعوا الله واعـصـوا مالكا

-O Banu Tamim, how terrible it is what you think, that you take back your alms but He will not retract His favours upon you, that you throw yourselves into calamity while Allah has enveloped you with wellbeing![4]
-And that you fear disbelief and reside in the safety of Islam!
+O Banu Tamim, how terrible it is what you think, that you take back your alms but He will not retract His favours upon you, that you throw[4] yourselves into calamity while Allah has enveloped you with wellbeing, and that you fear disbelief and reside in the safety of Islam!
 You have given a little of much, and Allah is the one who gives much for a little… So, obey Allah and disobey Malik.[5]

 The narrative says that Malik spoke afterward, following Ibn Qa’nab’s words.[6]
 The Banu Hanzalah—his closest relatives—agreed with him and assigned him their affairs.

-From this, it is clear that Banu ‘Amr took a noble stance against the false prophet, Sajah.[22]
+From this, it is clear that the Banu ‘Amr took a noble stance against the false prophet, Sajah.[22]

-The sixth narration from Ibn al Athir confirms that groups from Banu Tamim remained steadfast on Islam and stood against the apostates and doubters.
-Due to the firmness of the Muslims of Tamim against Sajah in particular, she was unable to cross their land to get to Madinah, so that is why she went to al Yamamah.[23]
+The sixth narration from Ibn al Athir confirms that groups from the Banu Tamim remained steadfast on Islam and stood against the apostates and doubters.
+Due to the firmness of the Muslims of the Tamim against Sajah in particular, she was unable to cross their land to get to Madinah, so that is why she went to al Yamamah.[23]

 As al Tabari narrates: